scottcolfer/scottcolfer.github.io/_posts/wheres-the-value.md

 Justice is the basis of democracy.
 Everyone should be equal in the eyes of the law.

 ### Political value

+Relating to the government, the conduct of government, and the making of government policy.

 HiPPOs are humans too https://www.mindtheproduct.com/2017/06/remember-hippos-humans/ What everyone gets wrong about stakeholder https://melissaperri.com/blog/stakeholders Stakeholders have specific influence and knowledge that can help your product.